lukaskoeller/gridsome-starter-strapi/README.md

 Under the hood, the starter is using the source plugin [`@gridsome/source-strapi`](https://gridsome.org/plugins/@gridsome/source-strapi) to pull data from Strapi into Gridsome's data store.

+Images provided by Strapi are downloaded and saved locally via `onCreateNode`.
+Thus, the build version includes all images in `/static`.

 ![Gridsome-Starter-Strapi Preview](https://raw.githubusercontent.com/lukaskoeller/gridsome-starter-strapi/master/gridsome-starter-strapi-1680x1680.png)

 ## Strapi Setup